 We have listed some of the programs that we offer below.
-Find a complete list of our programs here.
+Find a complete list of the programs we offer here.

 The Center is the leader in providing health ministry development services for congregations in the metropolitan Chicago area.
 This includes introductory workshops, as well as more advanced, longer-term education and support.